Registering land or property with HM Land Registry

 Once you’re registered

-Land Registry publishes information online about most registered property, including:
+HM Land Registry publishes information online about most registered property, including:

-- the name of the owner
+- the names of owners

 - the price paid for the property